 What Is Well-Being?
 Definition, Types, and Well-Being Skills

 Want to grow your well-being?
-Here are the different types and skills you need.
+Here are the skills you need.

 Posted Jan 02, 2019

 Well-being is the experience of health, happiness, and prosperity.
-It includes having good mental health, high life satisfaction, and a sense of meaning or purpose.
-More generally, well-being is just feeling well (Take this quiz to discover your level of well-being).
+It includes having good mental health, high life satisfaction, a sense of meaning or purpose, and ability to manage stress.
+More generally, well-being is just feeling well (Take this quiz to discover your level of well-being.)

 Can You Actually Improve Your Well-Being?